Wacom Device Kit

-Wacom Ink SDK for devices allows you to integrate Wacom and third-party inking devices into your applications.
-The Common Device Library (CDL) SDK currently supports:
+The Wacom Ink SDK for devices is called the Common Device Library (CDL) and allows you to integrate Wacom “paper” devices and third party inking devices into your applications.
+It supports:

 - Wacom Smartpads (Folio, Slate)